 Living with depression can drain your motivation.
-But with a few simple strategies in place, it’s possible to get more done.
+But with a few simple strategies in place, it’s possible to be productive and get more done.

 Perhaps you see your to-do list and want to tackle it.
 But, lately, it feels like you’re missing the drive to get started.